All events

 10:00 AM – 11:00 AM

 WAFBC AGM at Koorak Café (Fmr Sticky Beaks), Food Included.
-When: Sat 20/10/2024 10AM Where: Koorak Café, Kings Park What to bring Sunscreen: Hats, Insect repellent, Water, Chair.
+What to bring Sunscreen: Hats, Insect repellent, Water, Chair.
 Children are also welcome at the playground whilst the adults are in meeting.
-Cost Free for members Contact Michael Lee 0421 783 083
+Cost Free for members.
+Light refreshments will be provided.
+Contact Michael Lee 0421 783 083

 Sep